 The Second Biggest Honey Producer Is Europe (European Parliament)

 The European Parliament lists Europe as being the second biggest honey producer on the planet, making over 235,000 tonnes of honey each and every year.
-China, however, more than doubles the amount that Europe produces, as they harvest over 500,000 tonnes of honey from their native bees.
+EU honey production was 285 thousand tonnes in 2023 and 282 thousand tonnes in 2024, showing a small decrease compared to the previous year.

 The most common bee species is the western honey bee, so I’m sure it comes as no surprise that there are 81 million western honey bee hives dotted all over the world.